Overview of The Smartling Glossary

 - Language Notes: any notes about the style and tone that should be used in this particular language

-- Term Variations: variations of the term that you would like our CAT Tool to find in your source content, or any variation that you would like us to display when showing Translators suggested translations
+- Term Variations: variations of the term that you would like the CAT Tool to find in your source content.

 - Custom fields: gives you the ability to add any necessary custom attributes to the term

 - Example strings: displays the latest published string that includes the term as an example of how the term has been previously used in your translations.